cconcannon/my-auth-playground/README.md

 AWS API Gateway allows quick setup of a publicly exposed endpoint to your Lambda function.
 Go through the quick process of creating a new API that points to your Lambda function (your function name will auto-populate when you go to search for it in the setup process).
 Also configure validation settings in order to avoid running your Lambda function for invalid requests, thus reducing the compute time and costs to run your Lambda function.

-![AWS API Gateway Settings](/img/aws_api_gateway_settings.png)
+![AWS API Gateway Settings](/img/aws_api_gateway_settings.png) *Figure 7: API Gateway Configuration*

 **I am not a cloud security expert, and I don't pretend to be one - AWS provides [documentation about controlling access to an API Gateway endpoint](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html).
 It is possible to restrict access to your endpoint via Virtual Private Cloud, [Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html), and other methods.
 Use them according to your needs.**

 Once your public endpoint and configuration are set up, deploy the API and copy the endpoint from the Dashboard tab on the left of the API Gateway management screen:

-![API Dashboard with endpoint](/img/api_dashboard.png)
+![API Dashboard with endpoint](/img/api_dashboard.png) *Figure 8: The public API Gateway endpoint can be viewed via the Dashboard tab*

 Update your `authorized.component.ts` file with the new endpoint, and *voila!* Your application is now fetching the authentication token via your Lambda function, with an entry point via AWS API Gateway.
 ```